 Box gutters can be a convenient way of dealing with an unusual roof form or a roof that abuts a wall (think of an old terrace, for example).
 With more and more buildings built to property boundaries these days box gutters are as prevalent as they’ve ever been, but they have special design and maintenance requirements.

 At issue with many poorly designed box gutters is that if they overflow the chances are water will overflow into the building……the water has nowhere else to go!
 A fascia gutter – assuming the front edge of the gutter is lower than the back edge – will overflow onto the ground.
 Not only does this avoid damage to the property, it alerts the home-owner to a problem unlike an overflowing box gutter that can cause significant damage before the problem is detected.

 That’s not to say that you shouldn’t have box gutters, just that you should keep three things in mind:

-- Make sure it is deep and wide enough to be cleaned with a broom
+- Make sure all box gutters are deep and wide enough to be cleaned with a broom.

 - Make sure at least one end can overflow to the ground if there’s a blockage.
 This depends on how long the gutter is and whether expansion joints are present.

-- Make sure it gets cleaned regularly … monthly if possible.
+- Make sure gutters are cleaned regularly … monthly if possible.

-If you’re buying an older home with box gutters look out for water-staining down the walls or carpets … these can be a tell-tale sign of box gutter problems – especially where roof access is not easily or safely provided.
+If you’re buying any home with box gutters look out for water-staining down the walls or on carpets … these can be a tell-tale sign of box gutter problems – especially where roof access is not easily or safely provided.